hashicorp/packer/website/source/docs/builders/googlecompute.html.md

 -   `account_file` (string) - The JSON file containing your account credentials.
     Not required if you run Packer on a GCE instance with a service account.
-    Instructions for creating file or using service accounts are above.
+    Instructions for creating the file or using service accounts are above.

 -   `accelerator_count` (number) - Number of guest accelerator cards to add to the launched instance.